 In hard times, our self-care practices can easily go out the window.
 When you are running 100 miles per hour, it’s hard to slow down and take care of your own needs.
 Before you know it, you are running on empty.

 Whether it’s the kids, your family, or your job, it’s so easy to take care of everyone and everything else and avoid slowing down.
 But trust me, this is when you need it the most.

 Otherwise, the little stressors can build up over time and turn into overwhelm, anxiety, or frustration.

 I’ve learned that even tiny little bits of self-care can make a huge difference in reducing stress.
 By taking little action steps each day, you can say goodbye to the stress and worry!

 And trust me, it’s easy to fit one of these steps in because they are super simple!

-Self-Care in Stressful Times
+Self-Care in Hard Times

 Breaking down a self-care routine into simple steps can make a big difference between what gets done and how you feel about it.
-Here are 9 easy ways to practice self-care in stressful times!
+Here are 9 easy ways to practice self-care in hard times!

 Get Outside Daily

 Whether you go outside for a walk, sit in the grass, or just open the window to gaze outside and let some fresh air in, this practice is really grounding.